shaack/cm-chessboard-playfield/README.md

-# cm-chessboard-chess
+# cm-chessboard-playfield

-A cm-chessboard plugin which knows the rules of chess to validate moves, support promotions and do some fancy square marking.
+A cm-chessboard plugin which knows the rules of chess to validate moves, support promotions and does some fancy square marking.
+This is the cm-chessboard which has it all to play chess.

 ## API